michael-hart/mhml_sensor_data/README.md

 # ManDown

 Android application and server-side code for our ManDown application, used to detect alcohol intoxication levels of the user using game data and passive sensor data.

+Results for the UI evaluation survey were taken using Google Forms.
+The results can be found [here](https://drive.google.com/open?id=17OrrTdKJB31FA79Uh3R_s4NaZMptEC2HQYk8HqucgSI).

 The components are as follows:

 ## Android Application